Bin Zayed Group 'agree terms' to buy Newcastle from Mike Ashley

 Reporter's view: Keith Downie, Sky Sports News

 "Newcastle United supporters will be excited about this.
-Sheikh Khaled Bin Zayed Al Nahyan is the half-brother of Sheik Mansour, the Man City owner and the youngest of 19 sons.
-He's also a member of the Emirati family who govern Abu Dhabi.
+Sheikh Khaled Bin Zayed Al Nahyan is a member of the Emirati family who govern Abu Dhabi.
 In terms of his wealth, we don't yet know, but it is our understanding he's a billionaire.
 And despite the fact he's saying it's agreed he will still need to pass the owners and directors test to be able to take up the reins at Newcastle United.

 "It's massive news here on Tyneside.
 The supporters have, of course, made it clear over the last few years they don't want Mike Ashley around any longer, we know the club has been up for sale.